 Meditation: Daily Practice 101

-Commit to a daily meditation practice consisting of two 10-15 minute sessions (am & pm).
-First thing in the morning as part of your waking routine, followed by a second session at your convenience in the evening.
+Commit to a daily meditation practice consisting of one or two 10-15 minute sessions.
+Perhaps first thing in the morning as part of your waking routine, followed by a second session at your convenience in the evening.
 Start the timer on your phone, turn the ringer off and set the phone aside.

 Find a relatively quiet, comfortable location where you will not be interrupted for the duration of your meditation.
 If it's necessary to tell family members, friends or neighbors that you'll need 10-15 minutes to yourself, please do so.
 It's important that you set boundaries around your self-care.

 Choose a comfortable meditation posture that embodies wakefulness.
 Maintain an erect spine throughout the meditation using a traditional seated posture, sitting in a chair, or lying on your back (if you’re not prone to easily falling asleep).